 The art of qualitative research is to explore the reasons why consumers say and think as they do.
-The most common form of qualitative research is through focus group sessions.
-These sessions typically involve 8 respondents who discuss research topics in detail for a period of up 2 hours.
+The most common form of qualitative research is through focus group studies.
+These typically involve around eight respondents who discuss research topics in detail for a period of up 2 hours.

 A client supplying to one of the major multiples had designed a new range of hot eating pie concepts and wanted to assess the potential interest from their core consumer base.
 As well as examining the concepts themselves, the client wanted to assess consumer reaction to a series of packaging options and on-pack literature.

-We were able to provide a wealth of in-depth information to the client about whether the new flavour variants would be welcomed by the target consumer group and also about the preferred packaging options and wording.
+We were able to provide a wealth of in-depth information to the client about whether the new flavour variants would be welcomed by the target consumer group as well as the preferred packaging options and wording.

 Based on the results of the focus group study, the client was able to define the best product options to take forward and also the best packaging format.